 A common reason for attending a conference is no doubt publication.
 Conference proceedings are always a good way to have your research published and indexed.

-Organizing Committee will offer the participants a city tour free of charge, so learn about Berlin’s vibrant past and present, away from the crowds and at your own pace, with a friendly local guide.
+Organizing Committee will offer the participants a city tour free of charge, so learn about Rotterdam’s vibrant past and present, away from the crowds and at your own pace, with a friendly local guide.

 Education Theory and Practice